 MSI systems are primarily Linux based compute clusters running the CentOS operating system.
-Home directories are unified across all Linux machines (with the exception of the Koronis system).
+Home directories are unified across all Linux machines.

 Software is managed via a "module" environment.
 To prepare to execute a particular piece of software the appropriate software module must first be loaded.

 Most MSI systems use the Portable Batch System (PBS) job scheduler to schedule computational jobs in queues.
 To execute a job users submit a PBS script which contains a request for computational resources, as well as the commands to begin the computation.